brandonbrown4792/weather-checker-api/README.md

 # Weather Checker API

-This is a simple weather checker backend application sends a weather data response given an input of a persons coordinates.
+This is a simple weather checker backend application built to supply weather data from an input of geographical coordinates.

 ## Install Instructions
 1. Clone this repository to you local machine.